 - December 4, 2017 — Two Topics: “Including Samuel (Inclusive Schools Week, Dec.
 4-8, 2017) “…(a documentary) film that captures the cultural and systemic

 barriers to inclusion,” and “The IEP Parent Input Letter: Why and How” will be presented by Heather Eckner and Patricia Memmott, A2IDEAS advocates.
-You are encouraged to bring your child’s current IEP for reference during these presentations! (agenda, video, slides and resources)
+You are encouraged to bring your child’s current IEP for reference during these presentations! (agenda, video of the meeting, slides and resources, later followup with Samuel)

 - January 8, 2018 — Topic: How to Tell Your Child About their Disability, and How to Teach Your Child Self-Advocacy Skills – Nicole Mathes, PhD candidate, School Psychology, Michigan State University, Intern, Sunfield Center for Autism, ADHD and Behavioral Health (agenda, flyer, video of the meeting, 25 books that portray characters with disabilities, Magination Press books listed by subject, PowerPoint with slides from presentation)

 - February 5, 2018 The IEP: An Overview – Lohren Nzoma, Assistant Director, SISS; and Naviance – AAPS’s new education development plan (EDP) tool for middle and high school students, by Paul DeAngelis, Executive Director, High School Education (agenda, flyer, live stream, slides from IEP overview presentation, slides from Naviance Supports for Students with Special Needs or Who Need Accommodations presentation)